uport-project/taksi/readme.md

 With the setup that exists in this repo, one can switch between several workflows.
 Ideally just adopt one and stick to it, but one is not forced to do that.

-Use squash-merge for PRs and merge commits between `master` and `beta`.
+Use squash-merge for PRs and merge commits between `main` and `next`.
 Squash-merging allows maintainers to reformat commit messages to add references to issues and signal breaking changes.
-Merge commits between `master` and `beta` are useful for long-running beta development.
+Merge commits between `main` and `next` are useful for long-running beta development.

 ### 1. continuous semver

-* use the `master` branch with continuous integration for everything
+* use the `main` branch with continuous integration for everything
 * this is the non-romantic recommendation from semantic-release, only applied to all packages at once using lerna